linagora/linshare/documentation/EN/epics/new-admin-portal/story-36-admin-manage-mime-policy.md

 - The value in column "Assigned" of the old mime policy will be changed from Yes => No and the new assigned mime policy will be changed to Yes.
 - When i hover the tooltip on column title "Assigned", there will be an explaination text: "If the mime policy is used for the current selected domain in domain tree, the value will be Yes".

+**UC8.
+View associated domains**

+- On mime policies listing screen, i click on three-dot button on Action column.
+- I select option "View associated domains"
+- A new screen will be opened
+- I can see the list of domain's name which are using this mime policy.
+- There will be a label next to each domain's name that indicating domain type of that domain
+- When i click one domain on the list, i am navigated to Mime policies listing screen of that domain.
+- If the mime policy is not associated with any domain, there will be a text message: " There is no domain using this mime policy. "
+- If i am the nested admin, i can only view associates domains which are under my administration permission.

 #### Postconditions